Basfaj/Data-Visualization-/EDA/README.md

 # Data-Visualization-
 ## Descriptive analysis
-This study evaluated the perception of the farmers in communities neighbouring Old Oyo National Park (OONP) on their current agricultural practicing using a multi-stage random sample technique.
+This project evaluated the perception of the farmers in communities neighbouring Old Oyo National Park (OONP) on their current agricultural practicing using a multi-stage random sample technique.
 Data on demographic characteristics, perceptions levels and descriptive statistics on Farmer’s Agricultural Practices and Farming System was randomly collected from 220